 Our ears provide many if not most of us with our second most vibrant source of sensory stimulation.
 Our eyes allow us to enjoy the paintings of Rembrandt and the sculpture of Michelangelo.
 Our ears, on the other hand, allow us to share in the genius of Mozart and Beethoven and Lennon.
 But other sounds are music to our ears as you know if you have awakened to a symphony of birds on a spring morning, or if you’ve happened upon a rushing stream on a walk through a forest.

 Auditory stimulation for people with Alzheimer’s and dementia is effective for mood enhancement, relaxation, and cognition; just as it is for everyone else.
-The calming effects of music are well known.
+The calming effects of music, for instance, are well known.
 Farmers play music to their cows, and the cows produce more and better milk.
 Music makes plants grow larger and healthier; at least according to some studies.
 Music is good for living things including people.
 In fact, Music Therapy is proving to be an effective Alternative Therapy for people with Alzheimer’s disease.

-And it’s not just music that benefits dementia patients (and everyone else, as well).
+And it’s not just music that benefits people with dementia (and everyone else, as well).
 The sound of water, from a babbling brook or an artificial waterfall, is to the ear what a camp fire is to the eye.
 Bird songs are being studied to determine just how positively they effect the human brain.